winglovecola/work-portfolio/README.md

 ## Description

-A fully optimaizated Website for marketing agency Horiseon.
+A fully optimaizated website for marketing agency Horiseon.
 Now the site is optimized for search engines in both speed and accessibility standards.

 ## Usage